Symplectic GARK methods for partitioned Hamiltonian systems: Partitioned GARK schemes for separable Hamiltonian systems

 \subsection{GARK discrete adjoints}

-GARK discrete adjoints were developed in \cite{Sandu_2020_GARK-adjoint}.
-As in the case of standard Runge-Kutta methods \cite{Sandu_2006_RKdadj}, if all the weights are nonzero, $b_i^{\{q\}}\neq 0$, we can reformulate the discrete GARK adjoint as another GARK method.
+GARK discrete adjoints were developed in \cite{Sandu_2021_GARK-adjoint}.
+As in the case of standard Runge-Kutta methods \cite{Sandu_2006_dadjRK}, if all the weights are nonzero, $b_i^{\{q\}}\neq 0$, one can reformulate the discrete GARK adjoint as another GARK method to advance (in reverse time) the adjoint variables $\lambda_{n}$: